 - Inadequate rest and stress can lead to your body being more acceptable to thrush.

 - Nursing pads should be replaced as soon as they become damp.

 - Your nipples should always be washed with cool water and then air dried after every feeding.

-- If either you or your baby has thrush, you can apply pure, raw, virgin coconut oil to your nipples and to baby’s mouth to help avoid passing the yeast back and forth.
+- If either you or your baby has thrush, you can apply pure, raw, virgin coconut oil to your nipples and to Baby’s mouth to help avoid passing the yeast back and forth.

-breastfeeding, but can I please encourage you to read our page on the benefits of breastfeeding, not just for your baby but for your sake too.
+breastfeeding, but can I please encourage you to read our page on the benefits of breastfeeding, not just for your baby, but for your sake too.

 Other pages on "breastfeeding problems" in connection with thrush and breastfeeding